Tristan63170/Interferometric_Reflectivity_Dip/README.md

 │   ├── full_system.ipynb             # Notebook dedicated to the experimental setup determination
 │   ├── observable_determination_and_sensitivity.ipynb  # Notebook dedicated to the sensitivity study
 │   ├── optimal_parameters_determination.ipynb          # Notebook dedicated to the optimal parameters determination
+│   ├── observable_determination_and_sensitivity_parallel.ipynb  # Notebook dedicated to the sensitivity study with multi-CPU computing (faster)
+│   ├── optimal_parameters_determination_parallel.ipynb          # Notebook dedicated to the optimal parameters determination with multi CPU-computing (faster)
 │   ├── H_module.mp4                  # Animation of the field deformation in log scale
 │   ├── sqrt_H_module.mp4             # Animation of the square root of the field deformation
 │   └── Plots/